Webflow vs Hubspot cms: 2026 comparison

 - Backups and version restoration (versioning)

-- Server-side security updates that are not visible to the user
+- Invisible server-side security updates for the user

-- Security standards adapted to current B2B needs
+- Security standards suited to common B2B needs

 Summary table of common points